 The Alliance Advocates were selected through a strict, competitive, bidding process from among member NGOs.
-The 20 chosen advocates each came different African countries and organizations and will become role models for other Alliance members, governments and their home communities.
+The 20 chosen advocates each came different countries in the region and will become role models for other Alliance members, governments and their home communities.

 ‘Inspire and motivate Alliance Members in their region to become actively involved in contributing towards the road safety target mentioned in the Global Goals of halving road deaths and injuries by 2020 This will be done by further developing their knowledge and skills that they need to implement their own effective advocacy campaigns.’